Azure/dalec/website/docs/sources.md

 Note the empty brackets.
 This is an unfortunate syntax requirement to not have `context` considered as a nil value.
-This is the equivelent of the following:
+This is the equivalent of the following:

 ```yaml
 sources: